ustclug/documentations/docs/services/gateway-nic.md

 ### ustclug.org issue {#unregistered-domain-traffic}

-To mitigate the issue of the complaints from ISPs and the regulation authorities caused by the gateways in USTCnet responding to the requests for `ustclug.org`, which is a unregistered domain in China MIIT, we make nginx listen on an alternative port 81/444 for HTTP and HTTPS respectively, to respond to requests for `lug.ustc.edu.cn` only, and rejecting the handshake for any other domain.
+To mitigate the issue of the complaints from ISPs and the regulation authorities caused by the gateways in USTCnet responding to the requests for `ustclug.org`, which is a unregistered domain in China MIIT, we make nginx listen on an alternative port 81/444 for HTTP and HTTPS respectively, to respond to requests for `lug.ustc.edu.cn` and `mirrors.ustc.edu.cn` (as 302 service during mirrors maintenance) only, and rejecting the handshake for any other domain.

 ```nginx title="/etc/nginx/sites-available/default"
 server {